 2013 SCHOLARSHIP RECIPIENTS

 CRYSTAL LEAL Just like all the other scholarship recipients, Crystal has seen her parents toil in the fields in order to provide for their family.
 Her parents continually encouraged and motivated her to do well in school.
-In high school she ranked at the top of her class with a 4.042 grade point average, and in the fall she will be attending University of California, Irvine where she will major in Biology.
+In high school she ranked at the top of her class with a 4.042 grade point average.
+In the fall she will be attending University of California, Irvine where she will major in Biology.
 She is very determined to become a physician assistant.
 She said, “I know it is not going to be easy, but I want to pursue my dream of having a better life than my parents and help them one day like they have all these years through hard work.
 I am proud to have been the child of farmworkers because they taught me to appreciate and take advantage of my education.”

 EMILY RODRIGUEZ Throughout high school Emily has been involved in many extracurricular activities including various sports and clubs.
 She has also given back to her community by volunteering in a convalescent home and in church clubs.
 Her inspiration to do well in school and her community comes from her parents who always said that education comes first.
 Emily will be attending California State University, Stanislaus where she will major in Sociology.
 She wrote, “My lifelong dream has been to become an inspiration for all ages.
 I want to be able to give back to the people who have supported me.
 I’m interested in Sociology because it enables me to help my community.”